ccheng11/BBK_Dashboard/CPCP/Reading.md

 Bernstein, Thomas P. and Xiaobo Lu.
 2008. *Taxation without Representation in Contemporary Rural China*.
 New York, NY: Cambridge University Press.

+Chen, Jidong, Jennifer Pan, and Yiqing Xu.
+2016.
+"Sources of Authoritarian Responsiveness: A Field Experiment in China." *American Journal of Political Science 60*(2): 383-400.

 Truex, Rory.
 2014.
 "The Returns to Office in a 'Robber Stamp' Parliament." *American Political Science Review 108*(2): 235-251.

 Wang, Zhengxu, and Long Sun.
 2017.
 "Social Class and Voter Turnout in China: Local Congress Elections and Citizen-Regime Relations." *Political Research Quarterly 70*(2): 243-256.